juliogomez/devops/README.md

 ### Additional deployment

 In the first case you could run an additional container locally, and have full connectivity to the remote cluster, as if it were actually there.
 Let's try with *Alpine* and make it interact **directly** with *myhero-data* and *myhero-app* using their service names.
-Please note these service names are only reachable **inside** the cluster, never from an external system like our laptop.
+Please note these service names are only reachable **inside** the cluster, never from an external system like our workstation.
 But with Telepresence we can do it!

 Start by running Alpine with Telepresence: